The Vasari Corridor

 About Cristina Romeo

 Born in Florence at the end of the fabulous '70s, Cristina has always lived in the famous "cradle of the Renaissance".
 She's in love with her homeland, but also enjoys traveling and discovering new places.
-Cristina is married and mum to a lovely 3 year old girl, to whom she hopes to pass on all the passion and love of our precious, wonderful Tuscany.
+Cristina is married and mum to a lovely little girl, to whom she hopes to pass on all the passion and love of our precious, wonderful Tuscany.

 You might also like: